stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

-  As it was, he attempted to address his visitors in the Wichita dialect he had picked up from Charging Buffalo; and after this failed to draw a vocal reply he successively tried the Aztec, Spanish, French, and Latin tongues&mdash;adding as many scraps of lame Greek, Galician, and Portuguese, and of the Bable peasant patois of his native Asturias, as his memory could recall.
-But not even this polyglot array&mdash;his entire linguistic stock&mdash;could bring a reply in kind.
+  As it was, he attempted to address his visitors in the Wichita dialect he had picked up from Charging Buffalo; and after this failed to draw a vocal reply he successively tried the Aztec, Spanish, French, and Latin tongues--adding as many scraps of lame Greek, Galician, and Portuguese, and of the Bable peasant patois of his native Asturias, as his memory could recall.
+But not even this polyglot array--his entire linguistic stock--could bring a reply in kind.
 When, however, he paused in perplexity, one of the visitors began speaking in an utterly strange and rather fascinating language whose sounds the Spaniard later had much difficulty in representing on paper.
 Upon his failure to understand this, the speaker pointed